felipeerias/nan-js-proposal/README.md

 + *symmetric*: both peers have each other's `sessionId`
 + *asymmetric*: following a one-way exchange of `sessionId` from one peer to another, e.g. via NFC

-Connection requests are only possible between peers that have discovered each other.
+Connection requests are only possible between devices that have discovered each other.
 They follow this sequence:

 + *initiator* sends a `REQUEST` message that includes the `sessionId.secret` of both peers
 + *responder* validates the received secrets